Classification of Law

 - consumer agreements, including new retail account opening documents, sales terms, services terms, software licenses, purchase orders, order confirmations, invoices, shipment documentation, user manuals, policies

-- real estate documents, including residential and commercial lease agreements
+- real estate documents, including short term residential and commercial lease agreements

 - intangible property agreements, including software license agreements and certain patent, copyright or trademark licenses